 - Preheat oven to 350 degrees.
 Line a 9x13 baking pan with parchment paper, or lightly grease the bottom and sides and set aside.

-- In a large mixing bowl, combine softened butter, sugar, and vanilla.
-Beat in eggs, lemon zest and lemon juice until combined.
+- In a large mixing bowl, cream together the butter and sugar.
+Add eggs, vanilla extract, lemon zest and lemon juice, then beat until fluffy, about a minute.

 - In a separate bowl, sift together dry ingredients - flour, baking powder, and salt.
 Slowly stir dry ingredients into wet ingredients until combined.

 - Pour into prepared pan and use a spatula to spread evenly to the edges.
 Batter will be thick.